This guide serves as an overview for Training Managers on how to set up training courses and events in myhrtoolkit.

 All aspects of Training can be controlled from here, apart from the assignation of Training Managers which are set in.

-For additional information on settings, see here.
+For additional information on settings, see the Training Settings support guide.

 A Course in the context of myhrtoolkit is an intended overview of the training to be taught.
 In educational terms, it can be defined by the course outline or any other documents added.